Does Your School's Web Content Connect with Prospective Students?

 Yes, they’re reading your direct mail and your email messages.
 And if that gets their interest, what’s the next step for a prospective student?
 Far-and-away, your website.
 According to recent data, 72% of interested students respond to direct mail by researching a school online.
 And 94% of interested students respond to email by clicking on links or going online for research.

-In our last post, we talked about the latest trends in web design (link to web design post).
+In a recent post, we talked about the latest trends in web design.
 Now it’s time to fill that cutting-edge design with good content.
 What makes content “good”?
 As you consider the various audience for your website, the underlying question is, what do they want to know about your school?

 Of course there’s the basic must-have information—lists of academic majors/programs and information about enrollment, financial aid, and campus visits.
 But there’s still so much more.
 If done well, your website can be a place where prospective students and parents glimpse real life on your campus.

 Here are some often-missed opportunities for helping prospective students connect with your school.